 Identifying the pathway to which the parasites have entered the body is not a necessary medical task.
 The microorganism has spread widely to the environment.
 It is in water, in soil, in the mucus of people and animals.
 So, any contact can transmit this.

-The main difficulty lies in the fact that in half of all cases, oesophagal candidiasis does not show any symptoms.
+The main difficulty lies in the fact that oesophagal candidiasis does not show any symptoms in half of all cases.
 Consequently, this greatly complicates its diagnosis.
 A distinctive feature of the disease is the absence of direct dependence between the stage of its development, the complexity of the situation and the patient’s feelings.

 Candidiasis of the oesophagus is a complex disease that is still being investigated up to this day.
 The slightest weakening of the immune defence can already cause the development of colonies of the fungus.
 Moreover, the lack of correct treatment leads to severe complications.
 Therefore, it is essential to pay attention to any possible symptoms and immediately go to a specialist for an examination.